blazingbobcat/ball-sport/README.md

  Ball sport game

                                                       Ball Sport Version 1.1.1 You are a black-and-white cartoon character juggling 3 balls until you drop one.
 The third ball comes after 100 points.
 How many points can you rack up before you drop a ball?
 Instructions are on the screen before you begin playing.
-Version 1.1.1 is a revision of a revision of version 1.0.
-There was a minor bug in version 1.1 that showed the wrong game over screen.
-Now, I would like to move on to other projects, so I would appreciate it if no more bugs found in the program were brought to my attention.
-I don't want to polish this game any more for you people as it would waste my time.
+Version 1.1.1 will be my final revision of the game code.
+I would like to move on to other projects, so I would appreciate it if no more bugs found in the program were brought to my attention.
 I thank you all for at least trying out my first game in Pygame.

                                                             Features